 You may volunteer in many ways.

 - Client visiting or support for Caregiver relief

 - Day program client support and/or cook

 - Board of Directors -meet monthly (except in July and August), assist with fundraising activities, policy, human resources etc. make decisions regarding the organization.Fundraising help for special events

-- Fundraising – volunteers are needed for our fundraising committee, there are many different roles within the committee you may: assist with planning for various events such as golf tournament, Hike for hospice, and new tasting event, solicit from businesses, decorating, assist with marketing and promotion, develop promotional materials, photography.
+- Fundraising – volunteers are needed for our fundraising committee, there are many different roles within the committee you may: assist with planning and event management for various events such as golf tournament, Hike for hospice, and new tasting event, solicit from businesses, decorating, assist with marketing and promotion, develop promotional materials, photography.